drupol/master-thesis/src/thesis/3-tools.typ

 reproducible builds across different systems.
 By capturing all dependencies and environment specifics in a declarative manner, Nix and Guix offer a reliable and transparent approach to software development.
-The functional deployment model implemented by Guix, Nix and their forks (like @lix), along with their transactional package upgrades and rollbacks, further enhances reproducibility by enabling exact replication of software environments within the same architecture at any point in space and time.Under the hood, they introduces a novel approach to addressing the challenges of reproducibility.
+The functional deployment model implemented by Guix and Nix, along with their transactional package upgrades and rollbacks, further enhances reproducibility by enabling exact replication of software environments within the same architecture at any point in space and time.Under the hood, they introduces a novel approach to addressing the challenges of reproducibility.
 By using a very specific storage model, they ensures that the resulting output directory is determined by the hash of all inputs.
 This model, while not guaranteeing bitwise identical binaries across all scenarios, especially across different hardware architectures, ensures that the process and environment for building the software are reproducible.
 Nix and Guix's model represents a significant step forward in mitigating reproducibility challenges within #gls("SE").
 By ensuring that every build can be traced back to its exact dependencies and build environment, it enhances the reliability of software deployments.
 This approach is particularly beneficial in #gls("CICD") pipelines, where consistency and reliability are paramount.
 Achieving reproducibility in #gls("SE") is filled with challenges, from architecture dependencies to non-determinism in compilers.
 These solutions offers a compelling solution by ensuring reproducible build environments.
 The exploration of the concepts used in Guix and Nix, and its methodologies provides valuable insights into the complexities of software reproducibility and the necessity for continued research and development in this field.
 They both are categorised as *reproducible*.